Celebrating Earth Day

 - Greenland’s ice is melting faster than we realized.

-- Thanks to human assistance, Seagrass is re-growing in the Chesapeake Bay.
+- Thanks to humanitarian assistance, Seagrass is re-growing in the Chesapeake Bay.

 - We need to learn more about natural disasters, like the hurricanes we experienced.